PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 **Watcher Service:** Polls a Kubernetes ConfigMap every few seconds.
 When configuration changes—new camera added, camera removed, model parameters updated—it orchestrates the hot-swap without restarting the pipeline.
 Exposes an API for the backend to query pod state: which cameras are running, current GPU utilization, slot availability.

-**mcmirror:** Handles artifact persistence.
+**mcmirror:** A sidecar using MinIO's `mc mirror --watch` to continuously sync local artifact directories to blob storage.
 When a violation is detected, the pipeline saves a short video clip and snapshot locally. mcmirror picks these up and forwards them to blob storage asynchronously.
 Decouples inference latency from storage latency.

 **Fluentd:** Log aggregation.
 Detection events, performance metrics, errors—all flow through Fluentd to Kafka.
 A separate consumer batches and persists to the database.
 Inference pods never talk to the database directly.

 The separation pays off operationally.
 Need to add a camera?
 Update the ConfigMap.
 Backend notifies the right pod, watcher picks it up, camera starts streaming within seconds.
 No restarts.
 Need to update model parameters?
 Same flow.
 Need to debug an issue?
 Logs are centralized, artifacts are in blob storage, pod state is queryable.
 The inference pipeline stays focused on inference.

 Beyond PPE, we added fire detection, restricted region monitoring, safety shower compliance, and specialized PPE like arc suits—each following the same architecture.
+Most of these additions were variations on the same theme: train a YOLO, plug it in.
+Fall detection broke the pattern.

+The architecture was model-agnostic by design.
+We'd soon find out how agnostic.

 ---

 ## The Fall Detection Problem

+Everything so far was spatial: is this object here?
+Is this person wearing that?
+Fall detection is temporal: what just happened to this person's body over the last two seconds?

 Fall detection kept coming up in safety team meetings.
 Someone goes down.
 Maybe near heavy machinery.
 Maybe from a stairwell or elevated platform.
 Every second of response delay matters.
 Could we build a system that notices?

 ### The Constraint: Model Size